Legalize an existing secondary suite

 - Another option is to construct a roof over the exterior exit stair for fire protection.
 Option B shows an exterior exit stair with a roof providing protection from the window above it.

-For pre-existing secondary suites, the use of a single heating and ventilation system to serve both the main dwelling and the secondary suite is acceptable under the Alberta Fire Code.
+For pre-existing secondary suites, the use of a single heating and ventilation system to serve both the main dwelling and the secondary suite is acceptable.

 Step 3: Apply